 Sarah Elton is the bestselling author of four books about food.
-She is also a public health researcher and food studies scholar.
+She is also a food studies scholar in the social sciences.

 Sarah’s first book Locavore: From Farmers’ Fields to Rooftop Gardens, How Canadians Are Changing the Way We Eat is a bestseller and won Gold at the Canadian Culinary Book Awards.
 It was also named one of Amazon.ca’s top 50 books of 2010 and is a David Suzuki Foundation Book Club pick.